Distributed Algorithms, the Lov\'{a}sz Local Lemma, and Descriptive Combinatorics: Main definitions and results

-Therefore, Theorem~\ref{theo:dist_Borel} may be applied for any large enough value of $n$.
+Thus, Theorem~\ref{theo:dist_Borel} may be applied for any large enough value of $n$.

 It is possible to incorporate into such calculations extra assumptions on the growth rate of $G$.
 For example, say that a graph $G$ is of \emphd{subexponential growth} if for each $\epsilon > 0$, there is $R_0 \in \N$ such that if $x \in V(G)$ and $R \geq R_0$, then $|B_G(x, R)| < (1+\epsilon)^R$.
-As before, let $\class{G}$ be a class of graphs closed under adding isolated vertices, and let $G$ be a Borel graph of subexponential growth all of whose finite induced subgraphs are in $\class{G}$.
+As before, let $\class{G}$ be a class of finite graphs and let $G$ be a Borel graph of subexponential growth all of whose finite induced subgraphs are in $\class{G}$.
 The same calculation as in the last paragraph shows that $G$ has a Borel $\Pi$-coloring whenever $\Pi$ is a local coloring problem with $\Det_{\Pi, \class{G}}(n) = O(\log n)$.
 Stronger assumptions on the growth rate of $G$ enable one to further relax the necessary bound on $\Det_{\Pi, \class{G}}(n)$.

 The reasoning in the preceding two paragraphs will apply, almost verbatim, to all the other results in this section.